Navigating Mat-Su Central

 - If needed, develop a school improvement plan in conjunction with MSBSD staff

 All students attending MCS are expected to work toward a quarter/semester grade in all assigned courses.
 Grades will be derived from either the assigned home school teacher, supported by a body of work accompanying the grade or the assigned advisor in conjunction with grades registered in the class.
-Grades are reported on a MCS provided report card.
-Parents turn in a completed report card with the portfolio of work to support the grades that are given.
-Grades for students taking vendor courses may be determined by using the vendor grade or by incorporating an alternative assessment agreed upon during the ILP conference.
-After review and consideration of any recommendations submitted by the student and parents, the student’s grades* are verified and documented by a certified teacher.
+Grades are reported through the Mat-Su Central Parent Portal.
+Parents upload grades accompanied by narratives and work samples to support the recommended grades.
+Grades for students taking vendor courses or digital content may be determined by using the vendor grade or by incorporating an alternative assessment agreed upon during the ILP conference.
+After review and consideration of any recommendations submitted by the student and parents, the student’s grades are verified and documented by a certified teacher.

 End of year grading: Students who enroll at the beginning of a semester are expected to complete coursework by the end of a semester unless arrangements with the advisor are made at the time of the ILP.
 Because other students may enroll part way through the semester, an extension of the time to complete the course work may be necessary.
 The grade for a course not finished will become an NC (No Credit) or other grade as determined by the advisor.
 Elementary (K-5) with a course not finished will receive a NM for “No Mark” indicating the course was not evaluated.
 Middle School (6-8) students will receive a NG for “No Grade” when grades are not turned in at each quarter.
 However, for the end of semester and year, middle and high school (6-12) students will receive a NC for “No Credit”for coursework not completed.

 Grades for Prospective Graduates: Grades must be turned in to the advisory teacher at least seven (7) days prior to the day of graduation to allow for verification of transcripts, and to ensure that the student may receive his or her diploma at the graduation ceremony.